 But that doesn’t mean it makes for better music.

 The album begins with an intro that is a compilation of Snoop’s name in the news, after which he dedicates the album to everyone that said gangsta rap was dead.
 However, this proclamation is followed by the title track, which is so bouncy and bubbly it could’ve been the backdrop for a young pop star’s single rather than a hardcore hip-hop anthem.
 Much of the album follows suit and, unfortunately, Snoop goes along with it.
 His flow was still water, but it lacked energy and, instead of relaxed, it came off as sleepy and made him seem disinterested in his own rhymes, even when he had quotable lines (“Murder was the case that they lost“).

-On the aforementioned “Freestyle Conversation,” which actually has one of the album’s better beats, Snoop doesn’t flow so much as he rambles in a hushed voice as if someone has a gun to his head in the recording booth (which, from what we know about Suge, may not be implausible) and “Sixx Minutes” is so lazy it could be a lullaby.
+On the aforementioned “Freestyle Conversation,” which ironically has one of the album’s better beats, Snoop doesn’t flow so much as he rambles in a hushed voice as if someone has a gun to his head in the recording booth (which, from what we know about Suge, may not be implausible) and “Sixx Minutes” is so lazy it could be a lullaby.
 The Death Row artists were always criticized for their characterization of women, but at least the earlier songs sounded good.
-Here, “You Thought” and “Groupie” are a struggle to listen to, cringe-worthy and just plain bad.
+Here, “You Thought” and “Groupie” are a struggle to listen to, cringe-worthy, and just plain bad.

 The album isn’t a total loss, though.
 The highlight is undoubtedly the remake of Biz Markie’s “Vapors.”
 Just as he had done with “Lodi Dodi,” Snoop takes a hip-hop classic and merges it with his own style to create a brand new classic.
 Over four verses, he traces the roots and rise of he and his crew – Daz, Nate Dogg, Warren G and himself – with cleverness and refreshing honesty.